lixiangwuxian/lixiangwuxian/README.md

 👀 I’m interested in software and web developement, hardware DIY.

-🌱 I’m currently learning Rust, Python, and Go.
+🌱 I’m currently learning Java, Rust, and Go.

 📫 How to reach me: